Beorhtmund/beorhtmund.github.io/README.md

 This is a simple markdown previewer.
 The windows can be minimised and maximised.

 ## Drum Machine
 I am now working on a new project.
-This machine will have 9 drum pads, each with a unique sound.
+This machine will have 9 drum pads, each with 2 unique sounds.
+This is almost complete, it will be up very soon.